sttng/sd2snes/verilog/sd2snes_st0011/README.md

 `PGM_BYTE_SWAP` in `upd77c25_extpgm.v`).
 Pointing an ST010 cart at this
 core would load the wrong image at the wrong size.

-Derived from `sd2snes_dsp` with the working ST011 fixes, minus two things that this cart type never uses.
+Derived from `sd2snes_dsp` with the working ST011 fixes, minus things that this cart type never uses.

 ## What was removed

 ### MSU-1 audio DAC removed